SOliv1/procol-harum-beyond-the-pale/README.md

 ## User Stories
 README.md continued...
 ## Procol Harum 1960s Band User stories:
-1. John and his wife Jane, met in the heady summer of 1967 and remember well their time on that warm far off sunny day when they met for the first time at Glastonbury.
+ John and his wife Jane, met in the heady summer of 1967 and remember well their time on that warm far off sunny day when they met for the first time at Glastonbury.
  They both remember that feeling of natural love and freedom to do what they want, and listen to the music that reflected their carefree mood.
  “Procol Harum” was a particular favourite of theirs; never failing to draw them back to that wonderful and swinging time of their early lives.
  This couple who of course, went on to marry each other, are major fans of ## Procol Harum ## and want to continue their love affair with the period and the band.
 They want to find a website that invokes the mood and be able to find out what is happening with the boys in the contemporary 21st century.
 They like to view the pictures and be drawn into the nostalgia of the past; another world and at the same time be brought up to date with what is happening.
  Catch the music from the era by listening to audios and be guided on where to find Procol Harum’s music quickly and easily via search links to other websites.
 ### "The look and feel of the website reflecting the music, the era via videos and other media, is paramount.
 The quick access to relevant content is also a must have".

-2. Jack and his young group of 21st century band leaders are looking for modern contemporary music with a twist.
+   Jack and his young group of 21st century band leaders are looking for modern contemporary music with a twist.
 Procol Harum is on their “inspiration list”.
    He and his peers are looking to soak up as much of the ethos of Procol Harum and find out what makes them tick and their music so evocative.
    They like rythmn and blues and harmonies as well as soft rock.
-They want to be able to navigate their way through the information on offer on the website without having to leave the site altogether. # Having the site as a base for searching all things “P H” suits them.
+   They want to be able to navigate their way through the information on offer on the website without having to leave the site altogether.
+   # Having the site as a base for searching all things “P H” suits them.
 They are busy band players and want to access information quickly and easily.

-3. Another couple James and his long term partner Storm, have been together since the 1970s and own and work hard on their farm.
+    Another couple James and his long term partner Storm, have been together since the 1970s and own and work hard on their farm.
 They live an idyllic life with no children, but plenty of chickens, ducks, horses, goats, four dogs and two cats.
     They love to listen to the P H music and keep up with the band.
 They follow them religiously and like to keep track with the “happenings”.
 Easy access navigation Bar and clicking their way around, encourages them to explore.
-Neither couple are particularly computer savvy but can find their way around an easy user friendly website.
+     Neither of the couple are particularly computer savvy but can find their way around an easy user friendly website.

 4. Andy is getting married soon and wants to find a band that incorporates the music of Procol Harum for his wedding and also wants to book his surprise honeymoon to Switzerland.
-He and his fiancé dream of seeing P H in concert in idyllic surroundings reflecting their soft rock and baroque music.
+5. He and his fiancé dream of seeing P H in concert in idyllic surroundings reflecting their soft rock and baroque music.
 They want to reserve their place and find out where to go and what to do.
 There are two concerts and they will be following their heroes to each destination.
 Information is available on the website via the links to find out what where and how to go about making this a reality for them.
 A new facebook page regularly updated has been given pride of place on the home page to all fans to follow and keep them in the loop.

 ### Conclusion
 Making this website as user friendly as possible is key as many of the legions of fans are of a certain age where computers were not necessarily a part of their lives.
 Hence also, the site should appeal to young and professionals alike.
 Those who have a deep appreciation of real music and musicians, should be able to feel comfortable using it, without feeling it is a stuffy place for a past generation.
 Users should be able to quickly click and find relevant content.

 On the other end of the spectrum older generations daunted by technology, are made to feel as comfortable as possible and want to return time and again to a friendly atmospheric place.
 The objectiive of this site is to make the user feel at home.
+To provide the information they may need in a visual user friendly experience. ( UI = navigation / user experience - visually attractive with a clear interest in the needs of the user - I need to establish  "why they are here / and provide learnability.
+This means an easy to understand providing  bite size information - I should  provide information so that os user feels  ui = navigation / user experience - visually attractive. clear interest in their needs - why they are here / learnablility -easy to understand / bite size information - keep your information in bite size pieces - looking for  one or two target things and move on with their lives.  - be subtle in your information.  - looking for  one or two target things and move on with their lives.  - be subtle in your information.

 #### Atmosphere/Mood - a website for everyone who loves the era of music from an iconic 1960s Band
 Soft furnishings, warm light, a little bit of psychedelic.
 This website should appeal to a wide and diverse age group without excluding anyone.
 Target audience 20s and 30s right up to those in their 70s.